Is Public Policy Right for Me?

 Equipped for the Real World

+Arya Patel PPS'22 says she felt like a degree in public policy equipped her for the read world.
 "I felt like the public policy department was best equipped to prepare me not only intellectually but also to apply what I learned beyond Duke.
-I loved that the Public Policy coursework was so directly linked to change-making and its very applied approach." – Arya Patel PPS’22
+I loved that the Public Policy coursework was so directly linked to change-making and its very applied approach."
+After graduation, Arya took a job as a Freedom in the World Fellow at Freedom House.